UrielOfir/os-practice/docs/people/Ron Oren.md

 Hi!
-My name is Ron, I'm a studen for CS. <br>
+My name is Ron, I'm a studen for CS.
 This is my first attemp to contribute to the open source community!